morris-lab/Capybara/README.md

     <img src="/examples/cardiac_bulk_v2.png" height="800" width="400">
 </p>

 ### Step 2.
-Construction of Reference at High-Resolution
+Construction of Reference at High-Resolution and Continuous Identity Measurements

 **Get the counts of cell types in the selected tissues from MCA**